 Have you ever seen Tickle Me Elmo with no fur?
 It’s pretty damn creepy.
-Leave it to the internet to turn a lovable toy into something that nightmares are made from.
+Leave it to the internet to turn a lovable toy into something that nightmares are made from (*cough* Long Furby *cough*).
 The Canada Science and Technology Museum released a terrifying video of a skinless Tickle Me Elmo, saying, “it’s all in the name of science.”
 We’re not sold.

 Many places, actually.
 Updated versions of the red plush toy can be found at major toy stores, online, and general retailers.
 However, if you want to get your paws on an original Tickle Me Elmo from 1996, your best bet is going to be eBay.

-Where are all those Elmos today that 90s kids pressed their parents for?
-Think it’s time to head into your parents attic and check if your Tickle Me Elmo from 1996 doll still works?
-Just don’t skin it, it’s weird.
+Where are all those vintage Elmos 90s kids pressed their parents for?
+Perhaps it’s time to head into your parent’s attic and check if your Tickle Me Elmo from 1996 still works.
+Just don’t skin it; it’s weird.

 Every so often we like to send out emails letting you know what’s up in the world of 90s Toys.
 No spam, promise!
 Unsubscribe whenever you want.